boylesoftware/x2node-records/README.md

 ### Views

-It is possible to defined *view* properties.
-A view property inherits definition from another property in the same container, called *base* property and allow selectively override the definition properties.
-For example, a view property may represent a nested objects array base property as a map by overriding the value type and adding a key property in the definition:
+It is possible to define *view* properties.
+A view property inherits definition from another property in the same container, called the *base* property, and allows to selectively override the definition attributes.
+For example, a view property may represent a nested objects array base property as a map by overriding the value type and adding a key property definition attribute:

 ```javascript
 {